Develop Smart Home Skills for Multiple Languages

 Test your skill with an account for each language that you support.
 You can find your skill by browsing to Skills the Alexa app, and choosing Your Skills in the upper right corner.
 To test, you need cloud-connected devices that your skill is designed to work with that can be discovered by the Alexa-enabled device.

 Although Alexa provides the language handling for you, you should test your skill in all languages that it supports.
-Ensure that your skill works with the example phrases relevant to your skill and target language provided at the links in the previous section.
+Make sure that your skill works with the example phrases relevant to your skill and target language provided at the links in the previous section.

-The final steps to publishing your skill are to provide test instructions for the certification team, answer privacy questions, and choose where you will distribute your skill.
+The final steps to publishing your skill are to provide test instructions for the certification team, answer privacy questions, and choose where you plan to distribute your skill.

 For Privacy & Compliance:

 - Choose the option to distribute your skill in all countries where Amazon distributes skills or choose specific countries and regions.
-The distribution is independent of language—a skill can be available in a particular country/region even if it does not support languages commonly spoken in that region.
+The distribution is independent of language.
+A skill can be available in a particular country or region even if it doesn't support languages commonly spoken in that region.